 A drug is defined by U.S. law as any substance (other than a food or device) intended for use in the diagnosis, cure, relief, treatment, or prevention of disease or intended to affect the structure or function of the body.
 (Oral contraceptives are an example of drugs that affect the function of the body rather than a disease.)
 This comprehensive definition of a drug, although important for legal purposes, is rather complex for everyday use.
-A simpler but workable definition of a drug is any chemical substance that affects the body and its processes.
+A simpler but workable definition of a drug is any chemical or biologic substance that affects the body and its processes.

-Prescription or Nonprescription:
+Prescription or nonprescription:

 By law, drugs are divided into two categories: prescription drugs and nonprescription drugs.
-Prescription drugs—those considered safe for use only under medical supervision—may be dispensed only with a prescription from a licensed professional with governmental privileges to prescribe (for example, a physician, dentist, podiatrist, nurse practitioner, physician's assistant, or veterinarian).
-Nonprescription drugs—those considered safe for use without medical supervision (such as aspirin)—are sold over the counter (see Over-the-Counter Drugs: Overview of Over-the-Counter Drugs).
+Prescription drugs—those considered safe for use only under medical supervision—may be dispensed only with a prescription from a licensed professional with governmental privileges to prescribe (for example, a doctor, dentist, podiatrist, nurse practitioner, physician's assistant, or veterinarian).
+Nonprescription drugs—those considered safe for use without medical supervision (such as aspirin)—are sold over the counter (see see Overview of Over-the-Counter Drugs).
 In the United States, the Food and Drug Administration (FDA) is the government agency that decides which drugs require a prescription and which may be sold over the counter.

 The trade name is chosen by the pharmaceutical company that manufactures or distributes the drug.
 Patented drugs are usually sold under a trade name.
 Generic versions of trade-name drugs—manufactured after expiration of the pharmaceutical company's patent—may be sold under the generic name (for example, ibuprofen) or under the manufacturer's own trade name (for example, Advil).